Learn more about the 400-year history of the Union Flag or Union Jack.

 The College of Arms designed a new flag, symbolising Ireland with a red saltire on white, counter-changed with the cross of St Andrew.

-The College derived the saltire (subsequently known as the cross of St Patrick) from two sources: the insignia of the Order of St Patrick, founded in 1783; and the arms of the powerful Fitzgerald family, longstanding allies of British rule.
-As St Patrick was not a martyr, however, he was not in fact entitled to a cross:
+The saltire came from two sources: the insignia of the Order of St Patrick (founded in 1783), and the arms of the powerful Fitzgerald family, longtime allies of British rule.

-The Royal Navy traditionally specified its flags in terms of widths high by yards long.
-So official flags thus became longer and narrower – forcing unsightly distortions in the design:.
+As the Royal Navy traditionally specified its flags in terms of widths high by yards long, official flags became longer and narrower – forcing unsightly distortions in the design.

 In 1921, southern Ireland achieved its independence as the Irish Free State (now the Republic of Ireland).